AdobeDocs/campaign-standard.en/help/audiences/using/creating-a-service.md

    ![](assets/lp_service_parameters.png)

 1. Select the **[!UICONTROL Subscriptions with an expiration date]** option to set a validity duration for the subscription.
-(Once the expiration date is reached, the profiles who subscribed to the service will not be subscribed anymore??)
-OR rather: You can use this subscription date in a Segmentation activity to target profiles that are subscribed to a service that is still valid (or more generally speaking to filter on profiles who are subscribed to services that are not expired).
-The filter to use is Subscription date (subscriptionDate).

    ![](assets/lp_service_expiration.png)

+You can use the expiration date in a Segmentation activity to target profiles who are subscribed to a service that is not expired).
+The filter to use is **[!UICONTROL Subscription date (subscriptionDate)]**.

 1. Fill in the **[!UICONTROL Service label]** field.
 The service label is mandatory when using a custom confirmation message.